theaminuli/theaminuli/README.md

 ![I'm Aminul Islam,](https://github.com/theaminuldev/theaminuldev/blob/main/Github-Profile-Photo.png)
-## Hey, there my gorgeous friend 👋,
+### Hey, there my gorgeous friend 👋,

 ## 🙋‍♂️ About Me:

-👋 Hey there!
-I'm Md.
-Aminul, a versatile front-end software engineer, and efficient WordPress developer, with a strong focus on JavaScript and React development.
+I'm Aminul, a versatile front-end software engineer, and efficient WordPress developer, with a strong focus on JavaScript and React development.
 My journey revolves around the art of code and the pursuit of professional excellence, creating visually appealing websites and applications.🌐

 With proficiency in a range of technologies including HTML, CSS, JavaScript, React, Node.js, and PHP, I possess a deep understanding of web development principles and adhere to best practices.
 My expertise extends to WordPress, where I excel in theme and plugin development, website customization, and performance optimization.💡